Kylie Jenner Hasn’t Decided If She’ll Cut Jordyn Woods Off For Good, ‘The Blast’ Reports

-Kylie Jenner feels like she’s “losing a family member” because of the cheating scandal surrounding best friend, Jordyn Woods and the father of her sister’s child, Tristan Thompson.
+Kylie Jenner feels like she’s “losing a family member” because of the cheating scandal surrounding best friend, Jordyn Woods, and the father of her sister’s child, Tristan Thompson.
 That’s according to an article from The Blast, whose sources claim that Jenner is taking her time to decide whether she should cut Woods off for good.

 As The Blast reports, although Woods has moved out of Jenner’s home, the makeup mogul still follows her on Instagram.
 Jenner also hasn’t commented on the situation or used Instagram to send subliminal messages to Woods, unlike other members of the Kardashian clan.

-According to Us Weekly, when the news broke Jenner defended Woods despite the damning revelations against her.
+According to Us Weekly, when the news broke, Jenner defended Woods despite the damning revelations against her.

 “It will be very hard for Kylie to lose Jordyn because she’s her best friend,” the source said.
 “She doesn’t have a lot of friends and honestly can’t because of her lifestyle, so she has latched onto Jordyn.”